microsoft/PubSec-Info-Assistant/docs/deployment/developing_in_a_GitHub_Codespaces.md

   - [Opening a GitHub Codespaces in VS Code](#opening-a-codespace-in-vs-code)
   - [Navigating to an existing codespace](#navigating-to-an-existing-codespace)
 ---
-## Getting started with GitHub codespaces
+## Getting started with GitHub Codespaces

 A codespace is a development environment that's hosted in the cloud.
 You can customize your project for GitHub Codespaces by committing configuration files to your repository, which creates a repeatable codespace configuration for all users of your project.

 ---
-## Creating your GitHub codespaces
+## Creating your GitHub Codespaces

 1. Click on    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/)
 1. New window will open where you can create a new codespace